snasirzadeh/devops-scenario/docs/02-dockerfile-and-compose.md

 ```bash
 docker compose run --rm --cap-add NET_RAW --cap-add NET_ADMIN nginx tcpdump -i any
 ```

-Remove the temporary container when the investigation ends; do not add these capabilities permanently to `docker-compose.yml`.

 ## 2. Docker Compose and mounts

 `docker-compose.yml` builds the local image, maps host port 80 to container port